bob-anderson-ok/Jocular/src/jocularmain/Help/chart.help.md

     Note: all drag movements must be down and/or to the right.

-    Place the cursor in either the plot area or in an axis.
+    Place the cursor in either the plot area or in an axis tick mark region.

     Hold the left mouse button down and drag to create a visible selection window.
 Release the mouse button